lev-golofastov/mini-ml-app/README.md

 # Mini machine learning application

-This is a small Streamlit application that analyses given text and returns its summary.
+This is a small Streamlit application that analyses the text given and returns its summary.

 ## Install